 My name is Lawrence Palmer and I founded Gauge Fitness with the mission of creating a supportive community while fostering good health through nutrition and exercise.
 I am currently a CrossFit Level 1 Trainer and a former co-owner of a local CrossFit gym where I trained clients for over 2 years.
 I also have 3 years of experience as an outdoor group fitness instructor.

 Before I continue allow me to share how this all began.
 In 2009 I drew a line in the sand and I decided to get healthy and fit again.
 After years of neglect, my body and self esteem became unrecognizable to me.
 I joined a fitness class and found a routine that corresponded with my weight and health goals.
-Within a period of 4 to 6 months, I dropped about 25 lbs and saw some muscle definition and cardiovascular endurance.
-I liked the way I began to look and how my cloths began to fit, but more importantly the confidence I regained.
+Within a period of 4 to 6 months, I lost about 25 lbs and saw some definition and cardiovascular endurance.
+I liked the way I began to look and how my clothes began to fit, but more importantly the confidence I regained.
 Working out and proper nutrition quickly became my new found lifestyle.
 Not only did I attain the physique I desired, but with conviction I made this my life's passion to help others through our fitness classes and meal planning to achieve their fitness goals.
 If I can do it, so can you!

-However you gauge allow me to help you draw a line in the sand, as well.
+However you gauge, allow me to help you draw a line in the sand, as well.

 My name is Natalie Clark and my love for teaching began with my first job as a ballet, jazz and tap teacher to students ages 3-13.
 I began teaching dance in high school and continued to do so for 10 years.
 I then became a Certified Youth Fitness Trainer in 2006 when I began personal and group training for overweight and obese children at Sweatz Youth Fitness Center (now closed).